 Share state is incorrect state walks us through the challenges of managing state.

 Managing software state can be difficult, and managing a state with two cooks in the kitchen is even harder.

 I used to be a cook in a past life.
 In any serious kitchen, each cook has their own line to work from.
 It contains all the ingredients and tools you need to cook the recipes on your menu.
 If two cooks are on the same line, it is necessary to have your own ingredients and tools set up to avoid breaking each other’s flow.
 If the state of the kitchen isn’t how you expect it, you’ll lose your flow, and problems will arise.

 The software world mimics the real world, and we create separate independently managed states in or designs.
 The Actor Model is a great example whereby the state of independent yet connected systems works together cohesively.

 This real-world example illustrates independent actors (email accounts) that communicate with each other but never change each other’s state.
 The state of your email box is entirely independent of the state of your friend’s email box.
 Imagine if deleting an email in your inbox deleted your friend’s email.
-It isn’t a pretty picture, and there are great reasons beyond user confusion to manage state independently.
+It isn’t a pretty picture, and there are great reasons beyond user confusion to manage the state independently.

 Some of the outcomes of unmanaged or improperly implemented state are as follows.

 And the list goes on and on and on.

 Managing state is an important part of software development.
 In the case of frameworks like Terraform, the state of your resources is a complex issue.
 Luckily some frameworks manage state for you and will keep your systems running without fail.
 You’ll want to leverage existing patterns and frameworks to manage the state for you in most cases.
 If you understand the problems a tool is solving, you can sleep easy at night knowing your state problems are solved.